Choose a theme:

 Research

-I am a fourth year PhD student in the Department of Electrical and Computer Engineering, Brigham Young University (BYU), advised by Philip Lundrigan.
-I work in the NET Lab on topics related to Internet of Things (IoT) resilience (i.e. security, privacy, robustness, and reliability).
+I am a PhD Candidate in the Department of Electrical and Computer Engineering, Brigham Young University (BYU), advised by Philip Lundrigan.
+I work in the NET Lab as a Network Researcher who works to make systems more intelligent, adaptable, and resilient.
 Before starting my PhD, I completed my B.Sc. in Computer Engineering with a minor in Computer Science at BYU in 2021.

 My research interests include sensor networks, IoT resilience, and systems engineering.
-I am particularly interested in how these fields can leveraged to monitor and improve the environment.
+I am particularly interested in how these fields can leveraged to enhance the capability of simple systems without adding extra hardware to its architecture.

 Publications